 There isn’t much to this kit; just 4 swabs, a tiny 1.15ml phial of cleaning liquid, and the SwabLight itself.
 This is a tiny torch that slots on to the top end of a swab and shines downward, so wherever you clean, the light always follows.
 Plus, the SwabLight’s grippy casing is much easier to hold than a spindly swab handle.
 A proper magnifying loupe would give a better view, and though VisibleDust has its Quasar Plus Sensor Loupe, this isn't cheap.

 You can spec the kit with one of three formulations of cleaning solution, designed to shift water- or oil-based stains, or a combination of both.
 We went for the multi-purpose fluid (called VDust Plus) applied to super-soft Orange Vswabs that are available to suit full-frame or APS-C sensors.
 The result: a flawless clean with no streaks, no stains and no dust left behind.
+Alternative cleaning solutions from VisibleDust are the Smear Away liquid that specializes in oil-based stains, and the Sensor Clean solution which is designed for water-based stains.

 Often the most dirt that ever reaches your sensor is limited to a few specks of dust, making a full-on wet clean a bit of overkill.
 For just a quick sensor touch-up, the SpeckGrabber is ideal.